nxskok/pasias/docs/12-regression.md

 variables have a stronger link with `uptake` than `age`.
 Height, however, seems to be the best way of relating oxygen uptake to any of the other variables.
-I think the suppositions from earlier about relating oxygen uptake to "bigness"\endnote{This is not, I don't think, a real word, but I mean "size" emphasizing how big a boy is generally, rather than how small.} in some sense are actually sound, but age and weight and `chest` capture "bigness" worse than height does.
+I think the suppositions from earlier about relating oxygen uptake to "bigness"
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This  is not, I don't think, a real word, but I mean size emphasizing  how big a boy is generally, rather than how small.</span> in some sense
+are actually sound, but age and weight and `chest` capture "bigness" worse than height does.
 Later, when you learn about Principal Components, you will see that the first principal component,